ulb-sachsen-anhalt/ocr-pipeline/README.md

 pytest -v
 ```

-## Container management
+## OCR as part of Digitalization Pipelines

+OCR is usually just a part of larger Digitalization Workflows.

-The script `manage-container-ocr.sh` forms the OCR part of a larger digitization pipeline which spans itself from the image source to delivering data towards the final presentation system of the library.
+The script `manage-container-ocr.sh` forms the OCR part of the Digitization Workflow at ULB Sachsen-Anhalt, which spans itself from the image source to delivering data towards the final presentation system of the library.
+These integration may differ in other Digitalization contexts, when the OCR Process is triggered by different mechanics.

 Data delivery to the host system is scheduled via cronjobs.
 When triggered, it's searching a small marker file called `meta_done`, which represents the previous stage in the workflow.
 After running the OCR-System, this marker file is moved on as `ocr_done`, which indicates the following step to continue since OCR has sucessfully finished.